How do I apply and get approved?

 Can already-separated veterans participate?

-Currently, the fellowship is only for transitioning Active Duty service members.
+Unfortunately, no. The fellowship is only for transitioning Active Duty service members.

 I'm retiring, not separating.
 Can I participate?